An ancient hound from the Middle East, the Saluki temperament is reserved, intelligent, and aloof.

 Caring for a Saluki

-The Saluki dog weighs between 40-65 pounds and between 23-28 inches tall.
-They have a life expectancy of 10-17 years.
+The adult Saluki dog weighs between 40-65 pounds, and measures at between 23 and 28 inches tall.

 Salukis have a short, silky, and smooth coat.
 Their entire body can be smooth or have slight feathering on their legs, back on the thighs, and shoulders.